ornge-julius/TradeJournal-2/app/features/DASHBOARD_VIEW_COMPONENT.md

 2. **Loading state**: Handled by parent App.jsx
 3. **No account selected**: Handled by parent App.jsx
 4. **Empty data**: Component should handle gracefully without errors
-5. **Missing DashboardMetricsCards**: Should show error or fallback
+5. **Missing DashboardMetricsCards**: Should show error or fallback message

 ## Notes

 - This work focuses on creating the structure and layout.
-Charts will be added in separate work.
+Charts will be added in `DASHBOARD_CHARTS_INTEGRATION.md`.
+- The `DashboardMetricsCards` component must be created first - see `DASHBOARD_METRICS_CARDS_COMPONENT.md`.
-- The DashboardMetricsCards component should already be created (separate work on individual card components).
+- Individual metric card components should be created first (see individual card .md files).
-- Chart placeholders are temporary - they will be replaced with actual chart components in the next piece of work.
+- Chart placeholders are temporary - they will be replaced with actual chart components in `DASHBOARD_CHARTS_INTEGRATION.md`.
 - The component should be completely self-contained and reusable.
 - Consider using React.memo for the component if needed to optimize re-renders.
 - The layout structure should exactly match where charts will go, so when charts are added, they can be dropped into the placeholder locations.